Medical Relief ProgramSaving thousands of lives

 Our deep thanks go out to Ginny and David Jontes for their generosity in providing us with this newly established lifesaving program.

-The Emergency Medical Fund (EMF)
+Now Retired, the Emergency Medical Fund (EMF)

-Now Retired, A Vital Part Of PACC911 History
+A Vital Part Of PACC911 History

 The Emergency Medical Fund (EMF), retired at the end of 2018, was a vital part of our history.
 This resource saved the lives of 2,126 pets in need, allowing them to become adopted and beloved family members.
 You’ll see references to the EMF throughout our website.
 It began way back in 2004, before we formally established ourselves as the Phoenix Animal Care Coalition (AKA PACC911).
 The EMF provided for our partners’ veterinary expenses, enabling them to save animals with costly conditions that they otherwise may not have been able to afford.
 There was a cap on how much was allocated to each coalition partner each year.
 With our growth and the community’s increasing reliance on our help, we now have our more comprehensive Medical Relief Program available to coalition members.